time2key/tinge/readme.md

 # Tinge
 Tinge is an Android app for controlling the Philips Hue lighting system.

-Currently in a pre release development stage, Tinge is being created with the core design goals of being Beautiful, Functional and Powerful.
+Tinge brings the vibrancy of the user's current lighting setup to their phone screen, and features innovative ways of adjusting the properties of multiple lights at once.

 ### Making Tinge Beautiful

 Right from inception, Tinge is being engineered with aesthetics and user experience at the forefront.

-Material design is the philosophy of designing a user interface as if it were a physical item composed of a series of overlapping surfaces.
-It is the gold standard for UI / UX design across the Android ecosystem.
+It has been developed to follow material design principles.

-With Tinge being a light control app, I wanted the app by itself to be completely colour-agnostic.
-This blank canvas would the be illuminated with the current lighting setup.
+With Tinge being a light control app, the app itself is completely colour-agnostic.
+This blank canvas is then illuminated with the current lighting setup.

 Core to this experience, the top toolbar has been designed as a vibrant and responsive glass sheet, with a stained-glass effect to reflect the